-All securities subject to interest rate risk disclosure in the Retiree Health Insurance Credit Fund are pooled investments maturing in 1-6 years.
-The market value of these securities is \$19.146 million.
+All securities subject to interest rate risk disclosure in the Retiree Health Insurance Credit Fund are pooled investments.
+The market value of these securities maturing in 1-6 years is \$2.405 million and maturing in 6-10 years is \$20.556 million for a total market value of \$22.961 million.